Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Simulation data

-To ensure that both central and satellite galaxies are well resolved, we select host halos with virial masses $M_{\rm{vir}}(z=0) > 10^{10.7}h^{-1}M_{\odot}$ for \texttt{TNG100-1} and $M_{\rm{vir}}(z=0) > 10^{11.7}h^{-1}M_{\odot}$ for \texttt{TNG300-1} at $z = 0$.
+To ensure that both central and satellite galaxies are well resolved, we select host halos with virial masses $M_{\rm{vir}}(z=0) > 10^{10.7}h^{-1}M_{\odot}$ for \texttt{TNG100-1} and $M_{\rm{vir}}(z=0) > 10^{11.7}h^{-1}M_{\odot}$ for \texttt{TNG300-1} at $z = 0$, corresponding to more than 10,000 DM particles.
 Identifying satellite galaxies that have merged into central galaxies is nontrivial because of the challenges in robustly defining mergers in simulations.
 A merger, as defined by the \texttt{SUBLINK} merger tree, can correspond to one of three scenarios: a real merger, the actual disruption of a satellite \citep{2025ApJ...981..108H}, or the artificial disruption of a satellite \citep{2018MNRAS.475.4066V}.
-Distinguishing among these scenarios is essential for accurately studying galaxy merger timescales, since including disruption events can significantly shorten the measured durations.
+A real merger is typically defined as the point at which a large fraction of a satellite’s particles become mixed and indistinguishable from those of the central galaxy in phase space.
+In contrast, actual disruption refers to the physical disintegration of a satellite before its material merges with the central galaxy.
+The observed stellar streams in the Milky Way are remnants of such disruptions \citep{2018MNRAS.481.3442M}.
+Artificial disruption, on the other hand, occurs when a satellite is entirely disrupted due to limited mass and force resolution; such satellites would remain intact in higher-resolution simulations.
+Distinguishing among these scenarios is essential for accurately studying galaxy merger timescales, since including artificial disruption events can significantly shorten the measured durations.
+Since distinguishing between real and artificial disruption is challenging, we first focus on genuine merger events.
+Results that include disruption cases will be discussed in Section~\ref{sec:5.2}.
 Therefore, following \cite{2008MNRAS.383...93B}, we distinguish mergers from satellite disruptions using not only stellar mass or particle count, but also the final specific angular momentum, $j_{\rm{merger}}$, which, as shown by \cite{2008MNRAS.383...93B}, is a better indicator than $r_{\rm{merger}}$.
 In Figure~\ref{fig:Msat_J}, we show the joint distribution of the infall stellar mass of satellite galaxies $M_{*}^{\rm{sat}}(z_{\rm infall})$ and the ratio $j_{\rm{merger}}/j_{\rm{infall}}$ of their specific angular momentum before the merger to that at infall.
 The stellar mass of galaxies is defined as the total stellar mass enclosed within twice the stellar half-mass radius.
 We show the results for both \texttt{TNG100-1} and \texttt{TNG300-1} for all systems with $z_{\rm{infall}}<4$.
 It is evident that $j_{\rm{merger}}/j_{\rm{infall}}$ decreases with increasing stellar mass.
 Moreover, at a fixed stellar mass, \texttt{TNG100-1} exhibits, on average, lower $j_{\rm{merger}}/j_{\rm{infall}}$ values compared to \texttt{TNG300-1}.
 This suggests that galaxies with fewer particles are more susceptible to disruption, consistent with the results reported in \cite{2018MNRAS.475.4066V}.
 To construct the merger sample, we apply both stellar mass and angular momentum cuts, as indicated by the red lines in Figure~\ref{fig:Msat_J}.
 Specifically, we use an infall stellar mass cut of $M_*^{\rm sat}(z_{\rm infall}) > 10^{8.3} h^{-1} M_{\odot}$ for satellite galaxies in \texttt{TNG100-1} and $M_*^{\rm sat}(z_{\rm infall}) > 10^{9.3} h^{-1} M_{\odot}$ for those in \texttt{TNG300-1}, along with an angular momentum cut of $j_{\rm{merger}}/j_{\rm{infall}} < 0.1$.
+This stellar mass cut ensures that infalling subhalos contain more than 200 star particles and 5,000 dark matter particles, guaranteeing that the subhalos are well resolved and that baryonic effects are present.
 After applying the selection criteria, we identify a total of 3,792 mergers in \texttt{TNG100-1} and 22,635 mergers in \texttt{TNG300-1}.